gilsonator/Windows-fonts-installer/README.md

 # Simple Windows Font Installer.

-This script copies font files `(*.ttf)` to the relevant Windows location, either user's Fonts folder, or the System Fonts folder.
+Depending on user or admin privileges, this script copies font files (*.ttf) to the appropriate Windows directory and updates the relevant Windows Registry entries.

 ## Example
 ```PowerShell